 The comparison of travel times and particle percentages between different years (Tab.
-1) as well as with climatological runs shows high discrepancies and standard deviations associated with a strong interannual variability, that is likely driven by the strength of the monsoon forcing.
+1) as well as with climatological runs shows high discrepancies and standard deviations pointing towards a strong dependency on interannual variability, that is likely driven by the strength of the monsoon forcing.

-Another point that underlines the connection between monsoon forcing and both strength and variability of watermass advection into the ASOMZ is the comparison between the results from three isopycnal layers (Tab.
+Another point that underlines the connection between the monsoon forcing and both strength and variability of watermass advection into the ASOMZ is the comparison between the results from 3 isopycnal layers (Tab.
 1).
-The transit times become longer with increasing depths, pointing towards weaker currents and circulation.
+With increasing depth the transit times become longer, pointing towards weaker currents and circulation.

-However, more runs are required to calculate reliable statistics to further validate ventilation times as well as percentages of the contribution of water mass to the advection.
-In addition, extended time series are needed to confidently predict interannual variabilities.
+However, to give true ventilation times or exact percentages of the water mass contribution to the ventilation more runs are required to calculate reliable statistics as well as extended time series are needed to confidently predict interannual variabilities.
 Nevertheless, the simplified backward trajectory approach seems to be a good method for prediction of the seasonality of advective pathways of Lagrangian particles into the ASOMZ.

-The seasonal variability of advective pathways into the ASOMZ agrees well with the weak seasonal oxygen cycle and shows clear differences between the eastern and western basin.
-Still the oxygen content of advected water masses is strongly influenced by the strength and seasonality of biogeochemical processes in the AS.
-Nonetheless, we conclude that advection of water mass plays a crucial role for the eastward shift of the ASOMZ and might also be responsible for the maintenance of low oxygen in the ASOMZ throughout the year.
-However, we cannot state whether the physical or biogeochemical processes play the dominating role for the seasonal variability of the ASOMZ based on this method.
+The seasonal changing advective pathways into the ASOMZ agree well with the weak seasonal oxygen cycle and show clear differences between the eastern and western basin.
+Thus we conclude that the water mass advection plays a crucial role for the eastward shift of the ASOMZ and might also be responsible for the maintenance of low oxygen throughout the year.